 Model Glossary

 Image Manager

 Getting to know the Image Manager

 Introducing the Image Manager

-The Image Manager is used to manage pictures in the Repository, allowing them to be maintained and reused across diagrams.
-Images can be inserted in a variety of formats including Bitmaps and Extended Windows Metafiles are then used to change the conventional appearance of elements to create more appealing and compelling diagrams.
+The Image Manager is used to manage pictures in the Repository, allowing you maintain and reuse them across diagrams.
+Images can be inserted in a variety of formats - including Bitmaps and Extended Windows Metafiles - and are then used to change the conventional appearance of elements to create more attractive and focused diagrams.